jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 - API-Gateway: is currently under construction so for the lab we'll interact directly with the DB
 - Jalapeno's installation script will also deploy a Grafana container, which can be used to create dashboards to visualize the Influx time-series data (this is out of scope for CLEU 2023, but is on our roadmap for future labs)

 One of the primary goals of the Jalapeno project is to be flexible and extensible.
 In the future we expect Jalapeno might support any number of data collectors and processors.
 For example the could be a collector/processor pair that creates an LLDP Topology model in the graphDB.
 Netflow data could be incorporated via a future integration with pmacct.
 Or an operator might already have a telemetry stack and could choose to selectively integrate Jalapeno's GoBMP/Topology/GraphDB modules into an existing environment running Kafka.
-We also envision future integrations with other API-driven data warehouses such as ThousandEyes: https://www.thousandeyes.com/
+We also envision future integrations with other API-driven data warehouses such as Cisco ThousandEyes: https://www.thousandeyes.com/

 ## Validate Jalapeno

-The Jalapeno package is preinstalled and running on the Jalapeno VM
+The Jalapeno package is preinstalled and running on the **Jalapeno** VM

 1. Verify k8s pods are running (note, some pods may initially be in a *CrashLoopBackOff* state.
 These should resolve after 2-3 minutes).
 For those students new to Kubernetes you can reference this cheat sheet [HERE](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)